PavanShiraguppi/P28-Metadata-Creator/README.md

 - **📁 Import JSON**: Load an existing JSON file for editing
 - **🗑️ Reset**: Clear all fields and start over

+### Advanced Prompt Builder Features

+- **Visual Prompt Cards**: Each prompt is displayed as a card showing completion status
+- **Persistent Form State**: Switch between prompts without losing data
+- **Click-to-Edit Interface**: Simply click any prompt card to edit its details
+- **Real-time Validation**: Instant feedback on required fields and validation errors
+- **Completion Indicators**: Visual status showing ✅ Complete or ❌ Incomplete
+- **Flexible Management**: Add, remove, and reorder prompts as needed

 ### Workflow Benefits

-- **Matches Development Process**: Fields are requested when they become available
+- **Matches Development Process**: Fields are requested exactly when they become available
-- **Prevents Errors**: No need to guess UUID/HFI ID values before they exist
+- **Prevents Data Loss**: No form data is lost when switching between prompts or steps
-- **Clear Progression**: Step-by-step workflow guides you through the process
+- **Clear Progression**: Step-by-step workflow guides you through the entire process
-- **Validation**: Each step is validated before proceeding to the next
+- **Smart Validation**: Each step is validated independently before proceeding
+- **User-Friendly**: Intuitive interface with helpful descriptions and visual cues

 ## 📄 JSON Structure